syncfusion-content/maui-docs/MAUI/DataForm/localization.md

 Localization is the process of translating the application resources into different language for the specific cultures.
 The `SfDataForm` can be localized by adding `resource` file.

-You can localize the `DataFormViewItem` [DisplayAttribute](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.displayattribute?view=net-7.0) values and validation attributes ([Required](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.requiredattribute?view=netframework-4.8), [StringLength](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.stringlengthattribute?view=netframework-4.8)) values by using `ResourceType` property of the attribute or using the `GenerateDataFormItem` event.
+You can localize the `DataFormViewItem` [DisplayAttribute](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.displayattribute?view=net-7.0) values and validation attributes ([Required](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.requiredattribute?view=netframework-4.8), [StringLength](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.stringlengthattribute?view=netframework-4.8)) values by using `ResourceType` property of the attribute or using the `GenerateDataFormItem` event when autogenerate true.

 ## Setting CurrentUICulture to the application